 Water hammer (or, more generally, fluid hammer) is a pressure surge or wave caused when a fluid (usually a liquid but sometimes also a gas) in motion is forced to stop or change direction suddenly (momentum change).
 A water hammer commonly occurs when a valve closes suddenly at an end of a pipeline system, and a pressure wave propagates in the pipe.
 It is also called hydraulic shock.Check Valves Alleviate Water Hammer

-A check valve, clack valve, non-return valve (NRV) or one-way valve is a valve that normally allows fluid (liquid or gas) to flow through it in only one direction.
+A check valve, non-return valve (NRV) or one-way valve is a valve that normally allows fluid (liquid or gas) to flow through it in only one direction.
+Simply put, a check valve allows flow in one direction and automatically prevents back flow (reverse flow) when fluid in the line reverses direction.
+Ceck valve are one of the few self-automated valves that do not require assistance to open and close.
+Unlike other valves, they continue to work even if the plant facility loses air, electricity, or the human being that might manually cycle them.
 Check valves work automatically and most are not controlled by a person or any external control; accordingly, most do not have any valve handle or stem.
+Check valves are found everywhere, including the home.
+If you have a sump pump in the basement, a check valve is probably in the discharge line of the pump.
+Outside the home, they are found in virtually every industry where a pump is located.
 There are various types of check valves used in a wide variety of applications.
-Basically, check valve is doing the function of avoiding reverse flow no matter what the type is
+Basically, check valve is doing the function of avoiding reverse flow no matter what the type is.

 Yes, but it should back to the factory to do replacing.